hmartiniano/faz/README.rst

   faz

 without arguments, the program will read the tasks from a file called "fazfile".
-If you want to use another filename, just give that as an argumento to the program
+If you want to use another filename, just give that as an argument to the program

 .. code-block:: bash